libogonek/ogonek/README.md

 necessary to use ogonek.
 By default, a static library is built.
 To build a shared library (DLL), add `lib=shared` to the command-line when building.

-Note that as of this writing only compilation with GCC 4.7.2 and 4.8.0 has been tested with successful results.
-Clang 3.2 can compile the code, but causes some tests to fail.
-MSVC will only be considered as a target after the big C++11 update to VS 2012, depending on which features are added.
+Currently only compilation with 4.8.0 is being supported, but support for both GCC 4.7.2 and Clang 3.2 is planned.
+Visual Studio 2012 may become a supported target, depending on the quality of C++11 support when the previously announced update is released.

-# Helping out
+## Helping out

 Any feedback is appreciated.
 I am still designing and fleshing out some parts of the APIs, so I appreciate any bug reports or design suggestions.